flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/dashboard.md

 ### Weather Widget

 The Weather widget shows the current METAR information of either the simBrief imported airports or manually entered airports.

 You can type in any airport ICAO-code into the input fields to get the corresponding METAR information.
-To get back to the simBrief imported airports simply delete the manually entered ICAO.
+To get back to the simBrief imported airports, simply delete the manually entered ICAO.

 You can switch between the weather summary which shows the most important METAR parts with icons or a raw view of the METAR information.

 Selected METAR information is updated every 5 minutes.